bigrivi/black-panther/README.md

 **BlackPanther** is a complete full-stack web application scaffolding that uses FastAPI, BetterCRUD, Refine, and more.
 He has defined a set of good front-end and back-end development best practices to quickly develop products such as CRM, CMS, Admin Dashboard and other different types of management systems

+At the same time, **BlackPanther** is also a low-code builder that provides a series of low-code components and solutions

 I like [Refine](https://refine.dev/) very much, I think it's a good solution for the front-end to produce products quickly, and I have always hoped that Refine can be combined with [BetterCRUD](https://github.com/bigrivi/better_crud) to generate strong productivity, which is also the original intention of this project